 Be Smart About Art

-Alex is the Collaborative Partnerships Manager for Be Smart About Art (2017 to present day), a professional development organisation for art world professionals.
+Alex was the Collaborative Partnerships Manager for Be Smart About Art (2017 to 2019), a professional development organisation for art world professionals.
 Alex manages relationships with partners including programming events and talks.
 Find out more by visiting www.besmartaboutart.com/about – “Art is your life.
 Make it your living.”

 Tate Year 3 project – Steve McQueen Commission 2019